 The holders of shares of common stock are entitled to receive dividends, if and when declared by the Board of Directors.
-Cash dividends may not be declared or paid to the holders of common stock until paid on the Series A Preferred Stock.
-As of September 30, 2017, no dividends have been declared or paid since the Company's inception.
+Cash dividends may not be declared or paid to the holders of common stock until paid on the preferred stock.
+As of December 31, 2017, no dividends have been declared or paid since the Company's inception.